WHO IS ELIGIBLE TO RECEIVE FINANCIAL AID AT PARK UNIVERSITY?

 You must meet all of the following requirements to receive financial aid:

-- You must be a U.S. citizen, permanent resident, or eligible non-citizen.
+- Be a U.S. citizen, permanent resident, or eligible non-citizen.

-- You must be enrolled a minimum of half-time each semester or term.
+- Be enrolled a minimum of half-time each semester or term.

-- You must be making satisfactory academic progress according to Park University standards.
+- Be making satisfactory academic progress according to Park University standards.

-- You must not owe a refund on any federal educational grant or be default on any federally sponsored loan program.
+- Not owe a refund on any federal educational grant or be default on any federally sponsored loan program.

-- You must have a high school diploma or GED, or have completed secondary school in a home school setting.
+- Have a high school diploma or GED, or have completed secondary school in a home school setting.

-- You must, if required, be registered with Selective Service.
+- If required, be registered with Selective Service.

 To receive other financial aid, you must meet the specific requirements for each type of aid.
 See below for specific requirements.